Iron Man (2008 film): Development

 In November 2005, Marvel Studios worked to start development from scratch, and announced Iron Man as their first independent feature, because the character was their only major one not already depicted in live action.
+Paramount Pictures was announced as Marvel's distribution partner for Iron Man.
 According to associate producer Jeremy Latcham, "we went after about 30 writers and they all passed," saying they were uninterested in the project due to both the relative obscurity of the character and the fact that it was solely a Marvel production.
 When the film did have a script, even the requests for rewrites met with many refusals.
 Early scripts for the film also directly referenced Sony Pictures' Spider-Man 2 (2004) by identifying Stark as the creator of Otto Octavius's bionic arms.
 In order to build the general public's awareness of Iron Man and elevate him to the same level of popularity as Spider-Man or Hulk, Marvel conducted focus groups, trying to find a way to remove the general perception that the character is a robot.
 The information Marvel received from the focus groups was used to formulate an awareness-building plan, which included releasing three animated short films ahead of the film's release.
 The shorts were called "Iron Man Advertorials", and were produced by Tim Miller and Blur Studio.

 Pre-production

-Jon Favreau was hired to direct the film in April 2006, celebrating getting the job by going on a diet, losing 70 lb.
-Favreau had wanted to work with Marvel producer Avi Arad on another film after they both worked on Daredevil.
-The director found the opportunity to create a politically ambitious "ultimate spy movie" in Iron Man, citing inspiration from Tom Clancy, James Bond, and RoboCop, and compared his approach to an independent film—"[i]f Robert Altman had directed Superman"—and Batman Begins.
+Jon Favreau was hired to direct the film in April 2006, and he celebrated getting the job by going on a diet, resulting in him losing 70 lb.
+Favreau had wanted to work with Marvel producer Avi Arad on another film after they both worked on Daredevil (2003).
+The director found the opportunity to create a politically ambitious "ultimate spy movie" in Iron Man, citing inspiration from Tom Clancy, James Bond, and RoboCop (1987), and compared his approach to an independent film—"[i]f Robert Altman had directed Superman"—and Batman Begins (2005).
 Favreau wanted to make Iron Man a story of an adult man literally reinventing himself after discovering the world is far more complex than he originally believed.
 He changed the Vietnam War origin of the character to Afghanistan, as he did not want to do a period piece.
-Art Marcum & Matt Holloway were hired to write the script, while Mark Fergus & Hawk Ostby wrote another version, with Favreau compiling both teams' scripts, and John August then "polishing" the combined version.
+Art Marcum and Matt Holloway were hired to write the script, while Mark Fergus and Hawk Ostby wrote another version, with Favreau compiling both teams' scripts, and John August then "polishing" the combined version.
 Comic book staff Mark Millar, Brian Michael Bendis, Joe Quesada, Tom Brevoort, Axel Alonso, and Ralph Macchio were also called upon by Favreau to give advice on the script.
+In May 2006, Arad left Marvel Studios to become an independent producer.
+Because he was on staff when the deal was made for Iron Man, he retained producer credit on the film.
 By July 2006, Matthew Libatique was attached to serve as cinematographer.